Getting your council on board

 It takes a national campaign to pass new legislation, and that includes individuals, businesses – and councils!
 Read on to understand how your local council can help.

-Almost 200 councils have already passed motions in support of the Climate & Ecology Bill.
+250 councils have already passed motions in support of the Climate and Nature Bill.
 Technically, the Bill is the responsibility of MPs, not councils, but that doesn’t mean they can’t join in the calls for updated climate and nature law.

-1) Check whether your council supports the Climate & Ecology Bill
+1) Check whether your council supports the Climate and Nature Bill

 Head to our allies page and check your council isn’t already supporting here.
 Remember: even if one level of local government (for example, your town or parish council) backs the Bill, another level (district, borough or county council) may not have passed a motion.